-Pursuant to No. 65 of the Bye-laws of the Company, the Board shall, on the requisition in writing of the shareholders of not less than one-tenth of the paid-up capital of the Company proceed to convene a SGM; and such SGM shall be held within two months after the deposit of such requisition.
+According to the Company's Shareholders' rights policy, pursuant to No. 65 of the Bye-laws of the Company, the Board shall, on the requisition in writing of the shareholders of not less than one-tenth of the paid-up capital of the Company, proceed to convene a SGM; and such SGM shall be held within two months after the deposit of such requisition.